The Beautiful Ones

 "The Beautiful Ones" is the third track on Prince and the Revolution's soundtrack album Purple Rain.
 It was one of three songs produced, arranged, composed, and performed by Prince, the other two being "When Doves Cry" and "Darling Nikki".
 The song was recorded at Sunset Sound in Los Angeles by Peggy Mac and David Leonard on September 20, 1983.
 The song replaced "Electric Intercourse" on the Purple Rain album.

 The version on the Purple Rain album is slightly cut; a longer version of the song exists.
 Mariah Carey covered the song, as a duet with R&B group Dru Hill, for her sixth studio album Butterfly.
+In 2011, American singer Beyoncé performed a cover of the song during her historic headlining 2011 Glastonbury Festival Performance.

 Content

 In the film, The Kid (Prince) sings the song directly from the stage to Apollonia, who is sitting with his rival Morris Day.
 The song is a direct and urgent appeal to Apollonia to choose Prince as her lover—and it is a direct challenge to Day.
 Ultimately, as the song ends and Prince lies, apparently spent, on the floor of the stage, Apollonia leaves in tears.
 (Later, she returns to the Kid when he is unlocking his motorcycle to leave the club.)